 The course is based around the development of an individual’s photographic skills.
 We aim to develop camera craft, a student’s ability to compose a good photo in the camera.
-We will develop a student’s practical skills, teaching the fundamentals of photography through workshop style lessons.
-In addition, students will learn about the history of Photography and research key 20th Century photographers.
-As the course develops, we will explore Adobe’s Lightroom and Photoshop software packages, as well as the more traditional darkroom techniques.
+You will develop practical skills, learning the fundamentals of photography through workshop style lessons.
+In addition, you will learn about the history of Photography and research key 20th century photographers.
+As the course develops, we will explore Adobe Lightroom and Photoshop software packages, as well as the more traditional darkroom techniques.

-7th Period Super-Curriculum Students use this session to extend and enrich their knowledge of contemporary photographers and contemporary art analysis.
-They will explore how photography can influence graphic and web design, as well as enrich their understanding of the theory of art in the media today.
+7th Period Super-Curriculum You will extend and enrich your knowledge of contemporary photographers and contemporary art analysis.
+We will explore how photography can influence graphic and web design, as well as enrich your understanding of the theory of art in the media today.